syncfusion-content/winui-docs/winui/System-Requirements.md

 ---
 layout: post
-title: System Requirements in WinUI - Syncfusion®
+title: System Requirements in WinUI - Syncfusion&reg;
-description: Checkout and learn here all about the system requirements needed to use the Syncfusion® WinUI Components.
+description: Checkout and learn here all about the system requirements needed to use the Syncfusion&reg; WinUI Components.
 platform: winui
 control: Installation and Deployment
 documentation: ug